-

 A few of the most common terpenes are:

-• Caryophyllene – This terpene is found in black pepper, hopes cloves, oregano, and basil.
-It has a robust woodsy odor.
-Studies have been done on caryophyllene’s anti-inflammatory properties and ability to aid gastrointestinal issues.
-In cannabis, you can find caryophyllene in strains like Zkittles, Bubba Kush, GG4, and Blue Dream.
+- Caryophyllene—This terpene is found in black pepper, hops, cloves, oregano, and basil.
+It has a robust, woodsy odor.
+Studies have been done on caryophyllene’s anti-inflammatory properties and ability to aid gastrointestinal issues like nausea.3,9 In cannabis, you can find caryophyllene in strains like Zkittles, Bubba Kush, GG4, and Blue Dream.

 What is a Terpene Chart?

-Some brands offer consumers a list of the top terpenes present in each cultivar, known as the terpene profile.
+Some brands offer consumers a list of the top terpenes in each product, known as the terpene profile.
 This profile, along with the cannabinoid content, can give users an idea of how the strain will interact with their body.

 A terpene chart is a valuable supplement to help medical cannabis patients and recreational consumers understand terpenes and their possible effects on the body.

-The following terpene chart will give you an idea of how the terpenes may play a role in your cannabis experience.
+The following terpene chart will give you an idea of how terpenes may affect your cannabis experience.

 Cannabis Terpenes Chart: Frequently Asked Questions